Peter-Walsh/SimpleBankingSystem/README.md

 # SimpleBankingSystem

 This is my simple banking system application.
+It supports the basic functionality you might find at a bank, and stores account information in an SQL database.

 # Goal

-The goal of this project was to reinforce the priniples of object oriented design I have been studying in my coursework, and expose myself to new technologies.
+The goal of this project was to reinforce the priniples of object-oriented design I have been studying in my coursework, and expose myself to new technologies.
+In my coursework, we studied the theory behind object-oriented programming, and I was looking to put those ideas into practice, while also exposing myself to new ideas and technology, namely SQL databases, build tools such as Gradle, and the Luhn algorithm.

 # Functionality